The freight rail industry was partially deregulated in 1980.

 Q: How would you rate the success of partial deregulation of freight rail?

-A: Thirty-five years after the Staggers Act, the transformational power of rail deregulation continues to shape and reward our economy.
-It not only saved U.S. freight railroads from further bankruptcies and liquidation, it became, almost miraculously, the catalyst that transformed them into what they are today, the envy of the world’s transportation systems.
+A: More than 35 years after the Staggers Act, the transformational power of rail deregulation continues to shape and reward our economy.
+It not only saved U.S. freight railroads from further bankruptcies and liquidation, it became, almost miraculously, the catalyst that transformed them into what they are today; the envy of the world’s transportation systems.
 The fundamental achievement of partial deregulation was that it brought market-based principles to an industry forced into severe inefficiencies by a century of man-made regulations.

 Q: You mentioned productivity improvements.
 Explain how that rippled across the U.S. economy to other sectors.